ali7ali/Alpha-Google-Map-For-Elementor/readme.txt

 **Can I use Alpha Google Map For Elementor as stand-alone plugin**

 No. You need to install Elementor Website Builder first.

+== Screenshots ==

+1. **Multiple Pins.** Map with multiple pins.
+2. **Pins Change On Active.** Catch customers eyes with this nice feature, and add whatever you want inside the info-box, including timetable or gallery.
+3. **Gallery Inside The Info Box.** Gallery in the info-box with the ability to slide show the gallery with Elementor Lightbox.
+4. **Map Controls.** Easily configure Google Maps controls.
+5. **Live Preview.** See the changes in realtime.
+6. **Pins Controls.** Choose your pins icons, and easily set your pins coordinates.
+7. **Pin Gallery.** Choose and add images to each pin gallery.

 == Changelog ==